How to Get to Cinque Terre, Italy

 Estimated Journey Time: 6 hours

 We hope your Italy travel plans are all coming together and now that you know how to get to Cinque Terre, you can start packing your bags!
-If you’re wondering what to do in this coastal region of Italy, we’ve also got a detailed blog on exploring the five villages of Cinque Terre.
+It's nearly time to have fun exploring the five villages of Cinque Terre.

 Ciao!
 Buon viaggio!